-Cuan Taylor - Boys' Housemaster
+Cuan Taylor - Boys' Dorms Housemaster

-Cuan has lived and worked at Cargilfield for over 10 years and is always up for a laugh.
-He lives on the boys floor.
+Cuan has lived and worked at Cargilfield for 9 years and is always up for a laugh.
 He settles the boys in dorms and takes care of all their needs and concerns.
 He is a very keen sportsman, Hockey and Cricket in particular, and you will see a lot of Cuan in PE and games sessions too.
 He ensures a very supportive, caring and fun atmosphere in the boys boarding wing, which is very welcoming and reassuring for all those who call it home.